pran-7-5/eco_style/README.md

 Technology limitations = Not using right tools.

-Camera = Sony alpha 1($5000) (This is a mirrorless camera with autofocus 8K res, it is a low light technology, does not require light)
+Camera = Sony alpha 1($5000) (This is a mirrorless camera with autofocus 8K res, it is a low light technology, does not require light) (Live streaming require sony’s proprietary software on an intel i9 laptop with nvidia)
 Gimbal = Freefly Movi Pro($3,995)

 Microphone = Sony DWX Digital Wireless